Sonni Balli

-Kwabena Amoako Akoanor (6 June 1982 - 9 June 2022) also known as Sonni Balli was a Ghanaian Dancehall artiste.
+Kwabena Amoako Akoanor (6 June 1982 - 9 June 2022) also known as Sonni Balli was a Ghanaian dancehall artiste.

 Early life

-He started doing music at an early age of 17 without his parent approval as a result of being the first born of three siblings, his parent wanted him to become a doctor but he decided to do music.
+He started doing music at an early age of 17 without his parents' approval as a result of being the first born of three siblings, his parents wanted him to become a doctor but he decided to do music.

 Career

 At an early age, he teamed up with a music producer called Nana King to come out with the albums Kotoho and Abrabo, he later was part of a group called G-Life, as result of his good works he inspired other acts like Samini, Shatta Wale and more.
-He also featured artist like Slim Buster, Marry Agyapong and Lord Kenya.
+He also featured artists like Slim Buster, Marry Agyapong and Lord Kenya.

 Death

 It was alleged that he died as a result of cardiac arrest.